Signs of Economic "Recovery"

 But that's only because — and they actually did this — the methodology for the Consumer Price Index (run by the U.S. Department of Labor) has been changed.

-At one time, the CPI actually monitored inflation.
-If an item in the index, say a lobster tail, went up in price by a few cents per pound, the index would rise so that inflation would be clearly recognized.
+index, say a lobster tail, went up in price by a few cents per pound,

 But "they" don't want us to recognize inflation.
 They want to keep us operating without worry.